xiangzhennan/shitcode-web/portfolio/UX/README.md

 <a name="_5.1"></a>
 ### - Wireframe: welcome page

 The welcome page is to display the game theme and logo as well as introduce what the game is and how to play with it.
-Click "start/play" button to start the game.

 The initial design of welcome page is drawn as below.
 <img src="img/welcome1.png" width="700" />

 The final design of welcome page is show as below.
+Click ``"play"`` button to start the game.
 <img src="img/welcome2.png" width="700" />

 <a name="_5.2"></a>